johnlindquist/react-examples/src/README.md

-# Props Allow You to Pass Values to Components
+# Pass Values Through Props

 The `attributes` of JSX are received in your function as `props`